Aiven-Open/klaw-docs/README.md

 This is the setup you need every time.
 You can find the different ways how to run the local development process below.

-Optionally, we use [Vale](.github/vale/vale.md) for spell checking.
+We use [Vale](.github/vale/vale.md) for spell checking.
 The spell check will run in the GitHub pipeline.
-If you want to use Vale locally, too, please make sure you install it:
+To use Vale locally, please make sure you install it:

 - It runs on Mac, Linux and Windows.
 You can find instructions to download and install it at their [Installation guide](https://vale.sh/docs/vale-cli/installation/).
 - after installation, run `vale sync` on root level

+While we check for errors in the pipeline, we also have "warning" and "suggestion" level rules.
+We recommend [running those](#scripts-used-and-their-actions) checks locally, too.

 ### Local development